Polk County Medical Society – Volunteer Physician Network

 The VPN free specialty care services are an Iowa asset to be valued and prized, one that brings together the physicians, hospitals, surgery centers, free clinics, and those committed to helping patients without access.
 An underinsured patient often can’t even afford the minimum deductible.
 As a working partnership we are changing lives.
 We take care of Iowans so they may lead a more healthy and productive life and be contributing members of our community.

-July 1, 2016 through June 30, 2017 the VPN provided over $9 million in donated specialty care and hospitalizations from a network of 484 volunteer physicians, Des Moines hospitals and surgery centers.
+July 1, 2018 through June 30, 2019 the VPN provided over $9 million in donated specialty care and hospitalizations from a network of almost 500 volunteer physicians, Des Moines hospitals and surgery centers.
 The VPN has provided almost 4000 patients in need of specialty care referred from 52 community health centers and free clinics throughout Iowa.

 The VPN is a cohesive specialty network that eliminates a physician trying to find another specialist or hospital to accommodate a patient in need.
 Through this program an individual who desperately needs specialty care can receive it in a timely manner with dignity in the doctor’s office.
 Through VPN we are providing these services administratively for a fraction of the cost.
 Patients would regress to not getting the care they need when they need it.
 The economic costs of a system without VPN are untold; the personal trauma and costs these patients would incur are more than any individual should bear.